mdaliyan/icache/README.md

 [![License](http://img.shields.io/badge/license-mit-blue.svg?style=flat)](https://raw.githubusercontent.com/labstack/echo/master/LICENSE)

-icache is a cache library for Go with high concurrent access performance. it is an in-memory key:value store/cache similar to memcache that is suitable for applications running on a single machine.
-Its major advantage is that it doesn't serialize your data and only stores values of your variables so they are thread-safe and you won't face data-race problem.
+icache is a cache library for Go with high concurrent access performance.
+Its major advantages over the other libraries is that it doesn't serialize your data and only stores values.
+As the result you won't need to unmarshal anything when you get the values from it.
+This saves you time and resources.

+Any object can be stored, for a given duration or forever, and the cache can be safely used by multiple goroutines.

 Any object can be stored, for a given duration or forever, and the cache can be safely used by multiple goroutines.